Improper Use of Motor Vehicle

 - What were you actually doing?

-The maximum penalty for this offence is a fine of 5 penalty units.
+The maximum penalty for Improper Use of Motor Vehicle (s65A of the Road Safety Act 1986) is a fine of 5 penalty units.

 The improper use of a motor vehicle is a charge heard in the Magistrates’ Court.